jooby-project/jooby/md/mvc-routes.md

    }
 ```

-Just remember the injected collection is not mutable.
+Just remember the injected collection is immutable.

 File uploads (again) work in the same way, just use *org.jooby.Upload*